marcosolina/csgo_util/README.md

 ### Register an event listener

-To register your event listener you have to perform an HTTP POST request to the service and provide the name of the event that you want to register for and the URL to call back one the specific event occurs.
+To register your event listener you have to perform an HTTP POST request to the service and provide:

+- The name of the event that you want to register for
+- The URL to call back when the specific event occurs.

-**IMPORTANT**: When the CSGO event is fired, the service will send an HTTP POST request to the URL you have registered with a "content-type: application/json" and a JSON object simlar to this one: "{"eventTime":"2021-05-01T19:35:32.178Z", "eventType": "ROUND_END" }" in the body
+**IMPORTANT**: When the CSGO event is fired, your URL will receive an HTTP POST with a "content-type: application/json" and a JSON object in the body simlar to this one: "{"eventTime":"2021-05-01T19:35:32.178Z", "eventType": "ROUND_END" }"

 ### **Examples**